benjystanton/benjystanton.github.io/src/posts/2023-02-27-lining-up-my-first-role.md

 That all makes sense I suppose, given that I won't be permanent and could be fired much more easily.
 But it's making me wonder if there's a balance between the contract and permanent hiring process that combines the best of both worlds.

 Perhaps a big part of it is that I have been openly looking for work, something I always wished I'd had the guts to do before.
+Perhaps being more open in my job search when looking for permenant roles in the past would have been a better approach.

 ## Hard work